 We currently test deer ticks and related species for the organisms that cause:

 - We do not currently offer any additional tests.
-If you are interested in testing your tick for pathogens beyond what we offer, we suggest consulting the UMass Amherst tick testing program (tickreport.com).
+If you are interested in testing your tick for pathogens beyond what we offer, we suggest consulting the Pennsylvania Tick Research Lab, Tick Report, or ECO Laboratory.

-- A flat $15 rate is charged for Maine Residents.
-This flat rate includes tick species identification and testing for the appropriate panel.
+- A flat $20 rate is charged for Maine Residents.
+This flat rate includes tick species identification and testing for the appropriate panel(s).
 We currently do not test ticks for individuals located outside of Maine.